aalexandr6/FastMunchies/README.md

 ## Project Description

-FastMunchies is a food delivery service that allows users to order food from local restaurants.
-Users can create an account, browse restaurants, and place orders.
-Restaurant owners can create an account, add their restaurant, and manage orders.
+FastMunchies is a restaurant ordering application.
+Users can create an account, browse menu and place orders.
+Restaurant owners and workers can modify their menu and manage orders.

 we will be using the following technologies: